LauraRuis/msa/README.md

 - The full model architecture for both the baseline and the modular model.
 - The code for all the experiments and the structured data augmentation.
 - Scripts to run the experiments in the paper.
-- The actual predictions made by the models in all experiments.
+- The actual predictions made by the models in all experiments are available once this repository is de-anonymized (too large files to upload).

 ---